 This article provides a summary of the Camtasia file types used for building videos in Camtasia.
-If you are new to Camtasia, watch this Getting Started video tutorial on managing files and projects.
+If you are new to Camtasia, see this support article on managing files and projects.

 Camtasia 9 and Later